ismailmmd/caat/README.md

 ## Contributing

 Contributions are welcome!
-Here's how you can help improve tomd:
+Here's how you can help improve caat:

 ### Development Setup